Automated Speed Enforcement

 Fines

-Tickets issued for speeding when detected through automated speed enforcement clearly indicate the set fine, which is determined by the Chief Judge of the Ontario Court of Justice and is specific to the rate of speed over the speed limit the vehicle was travelling at the time the image was taken.
+• The set fine.
+This is determined by the Chief Judge of the Ontario Court of Justice.
+This is specific to the rate of speed over the speed limit the vehicle was travelling when the image was taken.
+See Schedule D - Highway Traffic Act Speeding - Community Safety Zone.

 How to pay fines